bmanick/JS-Programs/README.md

 # JS-Programs
-This repo contains solutions for Hackerrank problems in javascript.
+This repo contains javascript solutions for problems from DS and algorithms